 - A. Applicant.
 An application for a waiver may be made by anyone with a financial interest in a property.
 The owner is responsible for providing all information and justification for the waiver request. - B. Application.
 An application for a waiver shall be filed with the Planning Commission.
 An application for the waiver shall be submitted, along with the required fee, on the appropriate form.
 In addition to that basic information, the following information shall be submitted to support the application: - 1.
 Plat or plan of the property depicting parcel information, proposed layout, and, where applicable, all proposed modifications. - 2.
 A description of the physical features of the property, total acreage, present use, the use of the property at the time of the adoption of these Regulations, and any known prior uses; - 3.
 A description of the specific portions of these Regulations for which relief is being sought; - 4.
-A narrative describing how the proposed waiver will improve the public benefits.; - 5.
+A narrative describing how the proposed waiver will improve the public benefits.; and - 5.
 An accurate list of all properties and owners' addresses adjoining the subject property. - C. Public Notice.
-The applicant shall post the property fourteen (14) days prior to the scheduled meeting.
-The adjoining property owners shall be noticed by staff via mailed letter fourteen (14) days prior to the scheduled meeting. - D. Action.
-The Planning Commission shall make a decision within 30 days of the receipt of the request for waiver. - E. Conditions of Approval.
-In granting a waiver, the Planning Commission may prescribe any conditions and safeguards that it finds are appropriate and in conformity with these Regulations. - F. All waivers and/or conditions of approval associated with the waiver shall be documented on all subsequent plats or plans.
+The applicant shall post the property fourteen (14) days prior to the scheduled Public Hearing.
+The adjoining property owners shall be noticed by staff via mailed letter fourteen (14) days prior to the scheduled Public Hearing. - D. Public Hearing.
+On the date of the scheduled Public Hearing, the Planning Commission shall conduct a public hearing to receive public comments, concerns, and inputs on the proposed waiver to the Subdivision Regulations.
+The scope of this public hearing shall be limited to whether the application meets the criteria to modify the requirements of these Regulations and may be approved with conditions. - E. Action.
+The Planning Commission shall make a decision within 30 days of the receipt of the request for waiver.

+- F. Conditions of Approval.
+In granting a waiver, the Planning Commission may prescribe any conditions and safeguards that it finds are appropriate and in conformity with these Regulations. - G. All waivers and/or conditions of approval associated with the waiver shall be documented on all subsequent plats or plans.